gabyx/Githooks/README.md

 To port Git configuration variables use the file `githooks/hooks/gitconfig.go` which contains all used Git config keys.

 ## Acknowledgements

-These two projects gave some ideas and inspiration, you should check them out:

 - [Original Githooks implementation in `sh`](http://github.com/rycus86/githooks) by Victor Adams.